 I am occasionally asked if I will use a volume other than what I feel to be the best for your breast tissues.
 If I use an implant smaller than what I measure, the potential untoward effect is usually just cosmetic in nature; the implant may not look large enough for your breast.
-Usually I can drop down one or two implant (not cup) sizes without too much of a problem.
-However, if I am asked to use a larger implant that I feel is optimal for your tissues, the situation is very different.
-If I believe that the size requested is so large that I have to worry that the wound may break apart, or that I will do severe damage to your tissues, or will produce a result that is not what you are requesting (especially if you want a natural result) than I will not proceed using that size implant.* If I feel that your breast will accommodate the requested size implant, but that there may be more of a risk of numbness, pain, longer recovery, overstretching of the lower part of the breast (usually more of an issue in women who have not had children or have a tighter breast tissue envelope), then I will agree to proceed, but you will be advised about those increased risks.
+Usually I can drop down one, two or three implant (not cup) sizes without too much of a problem.
+However, if I am asked to use a larger implant than I feel is optimal for your tissues, the situation is very different.
+If I believe that the size requested is so large that I have to worry that the wound may break apart, or that I will do severe damage to your tissues, or will produce a result that is not what you are requesting (especially if you want a natural result) than I will not proceed using that size implant.
+If I feel that your breast will accommodate the requested size implant, but that there may be more of a risk of numbness, pain, longer recovery, overstretching of the lower part of the breast (usually more of an issue in women who have not had children or have a tighter breast tissue envelope), then I will agree to proceed, but you will be advised about those increased risks.

 Do I lose cases at consultation because I cannot (or will not) produce certain results as requested by the patient?
 I am sure I do, but I know in my heart that I am following my duty to advise the patient appropriately and to not perform any surgical procedure that I believe is not in the patient’s best interests.
-Looking at it the other way, in my practice, using the thoughts and processes as discussed on this web site, it is extremely rare for me to perform a breast augmentation only to have the woman dissatisfied with the size and request a revision to a larger size.
+Looking at it the other way, in my practice, using the thoughts and processes as discussed on this web site, it has been extremely rare for me to perform a breast augmentation only to have the woman dissatisfied with the size and request a revision to a larger size.

 - Types of Breasts

-- Choosing the Proper Fill
+- Choosing the Proper Implant Volume (Size)

-- 3D Computer Simulation of Breast Augmentation with Vectra 3D
+- 3D Computer Simulation Of Breast Augmentation With Vectra® 3D